 SVP of Workforce Development-Opening

-The mission of Goodwill of the Olympics & Rainier Region is to help people with barriers to employment go to work by providing jobs, job training and educational opportunities.
+The mission of Goodwill of the Olympics & Rainier Region is to help people reach their fullest potential through education, job placement, and career pathway services made possible by community donations, purchases, and partnerships.

 We are seeking a Senior Vice President of Workforce Development to lead the strategy and implementation of this core mission.

-The SVP of Workforce Development leads all of our mission services and programs throughout our 15-county region, including a staff of approximately 100 employees and a multimillion dollar budget, to serve more than 9,000 people annually.
+The SVP of Workforce Development leads Goodwill’s mission services and programs throughout the 15-county region, including a staff of approximately 100 employees and a multimillion dollar budget, to serve approximately 9,000 people annually.
 The SVP of Workforce Development is an essential member of the Executive Leadership team at Goodwill of the Olympics & Rainier Region.

 Essential Job Duties and Responsibilities: Includes the following and other duties as assigned.